harrymardika/netflix-data-ingestion/README.md

 ## 📦 Overview

-This project implements a **production-grade ETL (Extract-Transform-Load) pipeline** for the Netflix Prize dataset using **Apache Spark** (PySpark) and **PostgreSQL**.
+This project implements a **production-grade, resumable ETL (Extract-Transform-Load) pipeline** for the Netflix Prize dataset using **Apache Spark** (PySpark) and **PostgreSQL**.
 It processes 100M+ movie ratings from 480K customers across 17K titles spanning 1998-2005, transforming raw data into a normalized Star Schema data warehouse optimized for analytical queries.

+**🆕 The pipeline now features automatic checkpoint system that allows you to resume from any interruption point without data loss or duplication!**

 ### Key Metrics